-The ultra-luxury Swiss brand has presented their super-slim Audemars Piguet Jules Audemars Extra Thin watch at the beginning of the year at the SIHH 2010 industry event.
+Audemars Piguet has presented their super-slim Jules Audemars Extra Thin at the beginning of the year at the SIHH 2010 industry event.

 Just like its companion, the Jules Audemars Perpetual Calendar in Rose Gold that was unveiled at the same show, the Extra Thin is powered by a version of AP’s tried and tested Caliber AP 2120 ultra-thin automatic movement (it is, of course, based on an older Jaeger-LeCoultre 920 movement,) which is perfectly visible through the sapphire display back in all its open-worked, hand-finished beauty.

 Of course, being a “simple” two-hander, the AP JA Extra Thin uses a base version of the movement.

 Not burdened by the perpetual calendar and other complications, the base caliber is only 2.45 mm thin and 28.4 mm in diameter, which makes it just slightly larger than a dollar coin!
 In fact, the AP 2120 is about 0.1 mm thicker than Piaget’s 1208P micro-rotor caliber that currently holds the title of the world’s thinnest automatic movement and powers the ultra-thin Piaget Altiplano.

 However, AP’s movement is still the one of thinnest among automatic movements with central rotor design (it is, as a matter of fact, on par with the VC 1120 engine that powers the Vacheron Constantin Historique 1968 model.)

 AP’s engineers managed to squeeze into such a small volume as many as 214 brilliantly finished parts with the mainplate and bridges being circular-grained and adorned with the Cotes de Geneve motif.
 Its tiny spring barrel holds enough juice to power the watch for as long as 40 hours.

 It looks that, although using a very thin caliber, AP didn’t plan to create the world’s thinnest two-hander powered by an automatic caliber.
 Its 18-karat rose gold case is 6.7 mm in height, which makes it significantly thicker than the aforementioned offerings from Piaget and Vacheron Constantin.
 However, being around 41 mm in diameter, the case looks so thin that some of you may even have a strong urge to insert it into a slot machine!